Venezuela's Maduro: Some opposition parties to be barred from presidential vote

 The US Treasury Department called the July election "illegitimate" and slapped new sanctions on Maduro.
 In September, the Trump administration included Venezuela in its travel ban.

-Opposition leaders did not immediately repond to Maduro's statement on Sunday.
+Opposition leaders did not immediately respond to Maduro's statement on Sunday.

 Last month, one of Maduro's major opponents, former Caracas mayor Antonio Ledezma, fled to Spain.
 He'd been under house arrest after Maduro accused him of involvement in a plot to overthrow the government.